Richard Attwood: Early career

-Richard Attwood got into the motor industry as an apprentice at sports car manufacturer Jaguar.
+Attwood got into the motor industry as an apprentice at sports car manufacturer Jaguar.
 He started racing in 1960 at the wheel of a Triumph TR3.
-For 1961 he joined the Midlands Racing Partnership to drive for them in club-level Formula Junior events, and continued in this role until the end of 1962.
-In 1963 the team expanded into the international arena, and Attwood immediately grabbed motorsport headlines when he won the Monaco Grand Prix Formula Junior support race, in a Lola Mk5a.
+For 1961, he joined the Midlands Racing Partnership to drive for them in club-level Formula Junior events, and continued in this role until the end of 1962.
+In 1963, the team expanded into the international arena, and Attwood immediately grabbed motorsport headlines when he won the Monaco Grand Prix Formula Junior support race, in a Lola Mk5a.
 This and other performances during the year earned him the inaugural Grovewood Award, voted for by a Guild of Motoring Writers panel.

 On the back of this success, in 1964 MRP decided to step up to the Formula Two class.
 Attwood won in Vienna and took second places in the Pau Grand Prix, Eifelrennen, and Albi Grand Prix.
 This was at a time when top-line Grand Prix drivers were an integral part of the Formula Two series; indeed, at Pau he was only beaten by reigning Formula One World Champion Jim Clark driving a full-works Lotus.